tvacherat/tvacherat/README.md

 [![42 Profile Card](https://1337-readme.vercel.app/api/profile?cursus=42cursus&email=hide&leet_logo=hide&login=tvachera)]()

 🧐  Here is my interests:
-- Algorithms
+- Back-end development
-- Cybersecurity
+- Web3
-- System administration, especially Linux
+- System administration

-🧠  The programming languages I practice:
+🧠  The programming languages I practice and Frameworks I use :
-- C
+- C/C++ (QT5)
-- C++
+- JavaScript/TypeScript (NestJs/Express)
 - Shell

-Currently writing a HTTP server in C++.

 If you have any questions, any demands or if my work helped you, please contact me.
 It is always a pleasure to discuss.